mattzcarey/aws-comsum-gen-ai-workshop/instructions/3-giving-context.md

 Modify the retriever.py file to allow to upload CSV or Text files.
 Or go crazy and use a web loader to scrape a webpage.
 Check out the loaders you can use [here](https://python.langchain.com/docs/modules/data_connection/document_loaders/).

-Then modify the main.py file to allow the user to select that file type in the doc uploader.
+Then modify line 33 in the main.py file to allow the user to select that file type in the doc uploader.

 ### Super Super Bonus